icon

 Plan Out Songs for the Special Dances

-No wedding is complete without the special dances, and if you drop the ball on even one of these, your reputation can take an irrevocable hit.
+No wedding is complete without special dances, and if you drop the ball on even one of these, your reputation can take an irrevocable hit.
 The wedding couple typically has specific options picked out for these, so make sure you have them readily available.
-Also make sure to plan out the special dance procession, avoiding anyso there are no awkward pauses.

 Create the Dance Set